Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure AWS Trusted Advisor to track resource usage.
 - [ ] Create a billing alarm in AWS Budgets.

 ### A company website contains a web tier and a database tier on AWS.
 The web tier consists of Amazon EC2 instances that run in an Auto Scaling group across two Availability Zones.
-The database tier runs on an Amazon ROS for MySQL Multi-AZ DB instance.
+The database tier runs on an Amazon RDS for MySQL Multi-AZ DB instance.
 The database subnet network ACLs are restricted to only the web subnets that need access to the database.
 The web subnets use the default network ACL with the default rules.
 The company's operations team has added a third subnet to the Auto Scaling group configuration.
 After an Auto Scaling event occurs, some users report that they intermittently receive an error message.
 The error message states that the server cannot connect to the database.
 The operations team has confirmed that the route tables are correct and that the required ports are open on all security groups.
 Which combination of actions should a SysOps administrator take so that the web servers can communicate with the DB instance?
 (Select TWO.)

-- [ ] On the default ACL. create inbound Allow rules of type TCP with the ephemeral port range and the source as the database subnets.
+- [ ] On the default ACL. create inbound.
+Allow rules of type `TCP` with the ephemeral port range and the source as the database subnets.
-- [ ] On the default ACL, create outbound Allow rules of type MySQL/Aurora (3306).
+- [ ] On the default ACL, create outbound.
+Allow rules of type `MySQL/Aurora (3306)`.
 Specify the destinations as the database subnets.
-- [x] On the network ACLs for the database subnets, create an inbound Allow rule of type MySQL/Aurora (3306).
+- [x] On the network ACLs for the database subnets, create an inbound.
+Allow rule of type `MySQL/Aurora (3306)`.
 Specify the source as the third web subnet.
-- [x] On the network ACLs for the database subnets, create an outbound Allow rule of type TCP with the ephemeral port range and the destination as the third web subnet.
+- [x] On the network ACLs for the database subnets, create an outbound.
+Allow rule of type `TCP` with the ephemeral port range and the destination as the third web subnet.
-- [ ] On the network ACLs for the database subnets, create an outbound Allow rule of type MySQL/Aurora (3306).
+- [ ] On the network ACLs for the database subnets, create an outbound.
+Allow rule of type `MySQL/Aurora (3306)`.
 Specify the destination as the third web subnet.

 ### A company is running an application on a fleet of Amazon EC2 instances behind an Application Load Balancer (ALB).
 The EC2 instances are launched by an Auto Scaling group and are automatically registered in a target group.
 A SysOps administrator must set up a notification to alert application owners when targets fail health checks.
 What should the SysOps administrator do to meet these requirements?

-- [x] Create an Amazon CloudWatch alarm on the UnHealthyHostCount metric.
+- [x] Create an Amazon CloudWatch alarm on the `UnHealthyHostCount` metric.
 Configure an action to send an Amazon Simple Notification Service (Amazon SNS) notification when the metric is greater than 0.
 - [ ] Configure an Amazon EC2 Auto Scaling custom lifecycle action to send an Amazon Simple Notification Service (Amazon SNS) notification when an instance is in the Pending:Wait state.
 - [ ] Update the Auto Scaling group.
 Configure an activity notification to send an Amazon Simple Notification Service (Amazon SNS) notification for the Unhealthy event type.
 - [ ] Update the ALB health check to send an Amazon Simple Notification Service (Amazon SNS) notification when an instance is unhealthy.

 ### A company wants to build a solution for its business-critical Amazon RDS for MySQL database.
 The database requires high availability across different geographic locations.
-A SysOps administrator must build a solution to handle a disaster recovery (DR) scenario with the lowest recovery time objective (RTO) and recovery point objective (RPO).
+A SysOps administrator must build a solution to handle a Disaster Recovery (DR) scenario with the lowest Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
 Which solution meets these requirements?

 - [ ] Create automated snapshots of the database on a schedule.
 Copy the snapshots to the DR Region.
 - [x] Create a cross-Region read replica for the database.